mpv-player/mpv/DOCS/man/input.rst

 ``playback-time`` (RW)
     Position in current file in seconds.
 Unlike ``time-pos``, the time is clamped to the range of the file.
 (Inaccurate file durations etc. could make it go out of range.
-Also helpful when the user attempts to seek outside of the file, as the seek target time is considered the current position during seeking.)
+Useful on attempts to seek outside of the file, as the seek target time is considered the current position during seeking.)

 ``chapter`` (RW)
     Current chapter number.
 The number of the first chapter is 0.